jackanakin/spring-cloud/README.md

 ## 8.jms
 > Sample using Apache MQ to send and receive messages through an Apache MQ Server on a docker container `docker run --rm -p 8161:8161 -p 61616:61616 vromero/activemq-artemis`

+## 9.state-machine
+> Sample using Spring State Machine with Actions, States, Guards and Interceptors